Samk13/snippetshub/docs/guide/php.md

   ?>
 ```

-## Include in php
+## Include and require in PHP

 It's similer to `import` in JavaScript
-when yuou includ a file you can inherit all the variable and functions that is pblically avaialble.
+when you want to include a file inside another you can inherit all the variable and functions that is pblically avaialble.

+the diffrence between `require` and `include` is that:
+`require` will stop the code execution if the file does not exist
+`include` will keep execute the code even if there was errors on the way

+you can write it like `require("filename.php");` or `require "filename.php";` both are accepted.

 ```php
 includ "fileName.php";